brean/ros2-turtlebot3-remote-pc-docker/README.md

-# ROS 2 foxy "REMOTE-PC" navigation in docker
+# ROS 2 humble "REMOTE-PC" navigation in docker
 **Note that you don't need to run the build script, the image is pushed to dockerhub, just run `docker-compose pull`!**

 Run turtlebot3 REMOTE-PC nodes for navigation and cartographer in a local docker container.

 # Motivation
-This allows you either to communicate with a robot that runs ROS 2-foxy while your PC runs another Linux operating system or if you want to test without a full ROS-installation on your PC.
+This allows you either to communicate with a robot that runs ROS 2-humble while your PC runs another Linux operating system or if you want to test without a full ROS-installation on your PC.

 We assume you like to run with a simulated robot in Gazebo and use the same network, take a look at [ros2-turtlebot3-gazebo-docker](../ros2-turtlebot3-gazebo-docker) repository.